OvalleRo/bootcamp-cpp-tetris-game/README.md

 The game is written in C++, acording to the specification document given at the start of the assignment.
 A rough design of the game is also available (both documents on the ./docs/ folder).

 The master branch always compiles.
+A compiled version can be found in tetris.zip

 For any inquires about this work, please email me or open an issue, and I will answer as soon as possible.